-If Bruce Arians wins Super Bowl 55, he’ll join the list with the other 13 coaches who won the title on their first crack.
+Bruce Arians won Super Bowl 55 as the 14th head coach who won the title on their first crack.

 Marv Levy, Bud Grant, and Dan Reeves are all in a club that no coach ever wants to join.
 All three coaches appeared in four Super Bowls, yet lost all four.

 Levy coached the Buffalo Bills in the late 1980s and early 1990s.
 Under his watchful eye, the Bills won four-straight AFC Championship games and advanced to the Super Bowl.
 Yet, the NFC East owned the Bills with four Super Bowl victories (NY Giants, Washington, Dallas Cowboys 2x) while the Bills settled on a runner-up finish for four years in a row.

 Bud Grant took the Minnesota Vikings to four Super Bowl appearances, but never won.
 During a four-year stretch in the mid-1970s, Grant and the Vikings went to the Super Bowl three times, but he lost against legendry coaches such as Don Shula, Chuck Noll, and John Madden.